mlibrary/about-leverpress/src/content/about.md

 **Standing**

-* Beth Bouloukos, Director, Amherst College Press and Lever Press
 * Sean Guynes, Acquiring Editor, Lever Press
 * Anne Houston, Oversight Committee Chair, ex officio
 * Elizabeth Demers, Editorial Director, University of Michigan Press

 <h2 id="oversight">Oversight Committee</h2>

 The Oversight Committee is responsible for overall strategic guidance of the Lever Press.
-The Committee consists of representatives nominated from and elected by Lever Press pledging institutions, and two representatives from Amherst College Press and Michigan Publishing.
+The Committee consists of representatives nominated from and elected by Lever Press pledging institutions, and two representatives from  Michigan Publishing.
 The committee meets monthly by teleconference and in person at least once per year.

 **Current Oversight Committee members:**